Unexpected Reds

 Cru Heretaunga Syrah 2020

 Be still my heart for great Syrah that toes the line between old and new world.
 Blueberry-tastic nose and palate.
 Tobacco and thyme.
 Assertive but polite tannins.
-I could drink the whole bottle but I'd rather share it. — 5 months ago
+I could drink the whole bottle but I'd rather share it. — a year ago

 Severn, Serge and 8 others liked this